pschaus/book_lepl1402/source/part1.rst

         }
     }

 The above code works.
-But in Object-Oriented Programming (OOP) languages like Java, we generally prefer that all methods that modify instance variables of an object should be put into the class of the object.
+But in Object-Oriented Programming (OOP) languages like Java, we generally prefer that all methods that modify instance variables of an object should be put inside the class definition.
 In large program, this makes it easier to understand who is doing what with an object.
-To implement this, we replace the static method "increaseSalary" of the "Main" class by a non-static method in the "Employee" class:
+To implement this, we replace the static method :code:`increaseSalary` of the :code:`Main` class by a non-static method in the :code:`Employee` class:

 .. code-block:: java